twylie/virosearch/README.md

 LSF_DOCKER_VOLUMES='/home/twylie:/home/twylie /scratch1/fs1/twylie:/scratch1/fs1/twylie /storage1/fs1/PTLD/Active:/storage1/fs1/PTLD/Active' bsub -M 16G -R "select[mem>16G] rusage[mem=16G]" -G compute-twylie -q general -e $PWD/LSF.err -o $PWD/LSF.out -a 'docker(twylie/virosearch:latest)' $PWD/washu.sh
 ```

 Jobs are now submitted to LSF via the Snakemake command.
 Jobs that can be run in parallel will be processed as such.
 Check the `LSF.err` and `LSF.out` processing logs (as well as `bjobs`) for progress.
 The `lsf_logs/` directory will contain child process logs.
-By default, we ran a possible 100 jobs in parallel when setting up with the `virosearch washupp` command---see [virosearch washupp](#virosearch-washupp) and [Example Data Processing (WashU Cluster)](#example-data-processing--washu-cluster-) for changing LSF parameters.
+By default, we ran a possible 100 jobs in parallel when setting up with the `virosearch washupp` command---see [virosearch washupp](https://github.com/twylie/virosearch#virosearch-washupp) and [Example Data Processing WashU Cluster](https://github.com/twylie/virosearch#example-data-processing-washu-cluster) for changing LSF parameters.
 The `LSF.err` can also show the progress of the Snakemake pipeline and executed steps.

 # ViroSearch Commands

 ## Running Commands

 **ViroSearch** is a suite of tools that may be run from the command line interface.
 You may run **ViroSearch** commands in an interactive Docker session or as a Docker mediated command.
-See ==TK== for details on running Docker.
+See [Docker](https://github.com/twylie/virosearch#docker), [Download the ViroSearch Docker Image](https://github.com/twylie/virosearch#download-the-virosearch-docker-image), and [Tutorials: Docker](https://github.com/twylie/virosearch#docker-1) for details on running Docker.
 After you have downloaded the latest **ViroSearch** Docker image ([https://github.com/twylie/virosearch](https://github.com/twylie/virosearch)), type the following to see the current list of top-level commands.

 **Command:**